ubeds12/ubeds12/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Like to explore new technologys
+- :seedling: Like to explore new technologys.

 - :zap: I'm a fresher and actively looking for new opportunities.